 Laugh.
 Take time out of your busy schedule to enjoy life and laugh.
 It is truly the best medicine.

 Move.
-Exercise is a great way to stay healthy and prevent cancer.
 Walk, jog, ride your bike, play racquetball, practice yoga—anything to get your body moving!
-Exercising five times a week for at least 30 minutes per workout will have significant positive impacts on your life.
-Start a family holiday tradition by taking walks or bike rides and continue it throughout the year each time there is a get-together.
+Exercising 5 times a week for at least 30 minutes per workout will have significant positive impacts on your life.
+Start a family holiday tradition by taking walks or bike rides or playing a touch football game and continue it throughout the year each time there is a get-together.

 Slow Down.
 Eat slowly and enjoy time with family and friends.
 Turn off the TV, phone and electronics!
 Eating slowly gives your body time to realize it is full.
 Thoroughly chewing your food helps maintain a steady rate of metabolism.